qonto/postgresql-partition-manager/README.md

 See the [full configuration file](configs/postgresql-partition-manager/postgresql-partition-manager.yaml).

+## Work date
+By default, the provisioning and cleanup evaluate what to do at the current date.
+For testing purposes, a different date can be set through the environment variable `PPM_WORK_DATE` (format: `YYYY-MM-DD`).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.